steven-halla/casino_hell/README.md

 at level 5 perception allow a free slot for anything

 For level 2:

-body :2 - this lets the player eat chicken poodle soup  + 20 HP mind 2: + 20 MP
-spirit 2: NPC gives player an item. also allows chicken nugget pendant to get equiped percption 2 : 2 chest luck 2: global bonus
+body :2 - this lets the player eat chicken poodle soup  + 20 HP mind 2: +10 MP -hack spell spirit 2:  also allows chicken nugget pendant to get equiped percption 2 : 2 chest luck 2: global bonus